Creatiwity/witycms-doc/compatibility.md

 * Apache (mod_rewrite enabled)
 * Nginx (config…)

-The space storage required is very depending on modules, files (pictures ...), and data that you add to your site.
+The space storage required depends on modules, files (pictures ...), and data you would like to upload on your website.
 At a minimum, you must allow at least 20 MB for storage to install wityCMS content.

 ## PHP 5.4+ and 7